Skip to content

 Inventory of RADIUS groups.

-When creating a group, you select member servers and the source interface:
+When creating a group, you select the member servers:

 Radius Group Creation Modal